dustinpfister/blog_posts/_posts/lodash_join.md

 layout: post
 categories: lodash
 id: 256
-updated: 2022-01-27 10:24:08
+updated: 2022-01-27 10:26:46
-version: 1.16
+version: 1.17
 ---

 So with [lodash](https://lodash.com/) as well as with plain old vanilla js there are the methods [\_.join](https://lodash.com/docs/4.17.15#join) in lodash, and [Array.prototype.join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) when it comes to native javaScript.
-After taking a look at the source code for [lodash 4.17.15](https://raw.githubusercontent.com/lodash/lodash/4.17.15-npm/core.js) it would appear that the lodash \_.join method is just one of several methods in lodash that is just a wrapper for a native javaScript method in this case Array.prototype.join.
+After taking a look at the source code for [lodash 4.17.15](https://raw.githubusercontent.com/lodash/lodash/4.17.15-npm/core.js) it would appear that the lodash \_.join method is just one of several methods in lodash that is just a [wrapper for a native javaScript method](/2019/11/01/lodash_wrapper_methods/) in this case the join method in the [array prototype](/2018/12/10/js-array/).
 This might seem pointless, but it does help to keep things consistent when it comes to just referencing native javaScript methods from within lodash.

 In any case this is a method that come sup a lot when working out all kinds of solutions for problems when working in a javaScript programing environment.
 The join method can be used to join all the elements of an array together with a given separator between each element, furnishing a string from those array elements.
 It can be thought of as the opposite of [\_.split](/2018/12/03/lodash_split/), or [String.split](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) that can be used to split a string down into an array of elements with a given separator.
 In any case this post will outline some examples of joining the elements of a javaScript array together into a string using the join method.